cover image showing social media platforms

 Additionally, Gillette has been involved in social issues, such as the "Be a Man" campaign, which promoted positive masculinity.
 This focus on product performance and social responsibility has helped solidify Gillette's position as a leading brand in the men's grooming market.

-image of amazon prime video ad
+image of a amazon ad

 Amazon Prime Video

 One notable example is their use of memes and humor to promote new shows and movies.
-They often create funny memes or gifs related to their content, which can go viral and generate buzz.
+They often create funny memes or GIFs related to their content, which can go viral and generate buzz.

 Another successful strategy is using influencers and celebrities to promote original content.
 By partnering with popular figures, Amazon Prime Video can reach a wider audience and generate excitement for its shows.